 We got both engaged and married at Walt Disney World, so you could say we know a thing or two about how to make the most magical place on earth, even more magical.

-If you’re looking to visit Walt Disney World during your honeymoon, or in fact for your wedding one of the most important decisions is where to stay when doing so.
-We opted to stay on-site to truely make the event something to remember, however, narrowing that decision down still left us with more than 20 hotels to choose from.
+If you’re looking to visit Walt Disney World during your honeymoon, or in fact, for your wedding, one of the most important decisions is where to stay when doing so.
+We opted to stay on-site at the Walt Disney World Resort to truly make the event something to remember, however, narrowing that decision down still left us with more than 20 hotels to choose from.

 Table of Contents